Emiel-Nagel/AI-in-the-Professional-Workfield-Code/README.md

 # Measurement Outlier Detector

-This repository provides tools and scripts for detecting outliers in measurement datasets using machine learning ensemble methods.
+This repository provides tools and scripts for detecting outliers in the AI in the Professional Workfield project.

 ## Repository Structure